wilbertliu/notescli/README.md

 # notescli

-Create and Read Apple Notes from Markdown via CLI (macOS).
+Create and Read Apple Notes via CLI

 ## What it does